 To get in touch with Seetha please contact executive assistant Taylor Ross at: firstname.lastname@example.org

-Gareth Ellis-Unwin, Head of Film
+Gareth Ellis-Unwin, Head of Film and Animation

 Gareth is the Head of Film at ScreenSkills and is leading the delivery of the BFI Future Film Skills plan as well as managing the Film Skills Fund.
 He was previously co-founder and CEO of Bedlam Productions and produced the Oscar-winning film, The King's Speech.
 His other credits include Zaytoun, Kajaki: A True Story and most recently Steel Country.

 Kaye Elliott, Director of High-end TV

 Kaye is the director of high-end TV and is responsible for setting the strategy for all of ScreenSkills' industry investments and skills support in high-end TV.
 She was previously a deputy director at Creative England for five years, overseeing the national delivery of top-class support to the film and TV industry.

 To get in touch with Kaye, please contact high-end TV administrator Millie Morris at: email@example.com or see a full list of high-end TV department staff by visiting the high-end TV team page.

 Sarah manages the Children's TV Skills Fund and Television Skills Fund, including commissioning and developing training, awarding grants and delivering funding programmes.
 She has a 25-year industry background in television and production.

 Contact Sarah at: firstname.lastname@example.org if you would like to know more about the benefits of contributing to the levy funds, are interested in taking on children's TV trainees or would like to know about TV career development funding that may be available to you.

 Caterina Branzanti, Head of Research